OpenClaw Security Hardening Guide for VPS Deployments

 - Review chat logs for unexpected commands or repeated failed attempts.

 Logs and transcripts can contain sensitive information even when the main application is configured correctly.
-Agent conversations may include pasted secrets, file contents, internal URLs, API responses, command output, customer data, or operational details.
+Agent conversations may include pasted secrets, file contents, internal URLs, API responses, command output, customer data, and operational details.

 - Keep sensitive-data redaction enabled.